 Sunday, June 11th, 3:15-4:00

-*Everybody* wants more hours in a day.
+Everybody wants more hours in a day.
 That’s what we’re told.
-But you, you want them more.
+But you -you want them more.
 You have more ideas than time.
 More interests than hours.
-And often, you find yourself stymied by the way people *think* you should work, versus the way you *actually* work.
+And often, you find yourself stymied by the way people think you should work, versus the way you actually work.
 The real problem?
 It’s not about being more productive, hour by hour.
 It’s not really about being more “efficient” – however we might define it.
 It’s about brilliance.
 More brilliance, more of the time – translated into the things we make and the things we do.
-And yes, the brilliance includes the fun we have doing. *Whatever* it is we choose to do.
+And yes, the brilliance includes the fun we have doing.
+Whateve* it is we choose to do.
 Most conventional productivity systems don’t truly suit people who make or create things.
 To-do lists and checklists, specific and measurable targets, ninety-day plans: all these things are useful tools, but often they are incorporated into systems that don’t acknowledge the inherent messiness and recalcitrance of creative work.
-In this presentation, I’ll be presenting way of looking at productivity that will help you find a way of working that works for you and your projects.
-I’ll discuss different models of productivity, and focus especially upon models and strategies that are most useful for those of us engaged in creative work and creative performance.
+Cathy will present a different way of looking at productivity that will help you find a way of working that works for you and your projects.
+She’ll discuss different models of productivity, and focus especially upon models and strategies that are most useful for those engaged in creative work and creative performance.